SSWConsulting/SSW.Rules.Content/rules/what-to-do-with-a-work-around/rule.md

 If you have to use a workaround you should always comment your code and reference.
 You should also make a Suggestion to [Product] if you think it is something that the product should do.

 1. Comment in the code with URL to an existing or new Suggestion
-2. Create a Suggestion to .NET 3 that points to blog post
+2. Create a Suggestion to [Product] that points to blog post

 <!--endintro-->